QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 [!code-yaml[post_processing_combining_syllables](./Ecosounds.NinoxBoobook.yml?start=34&end=51&highlight=10- "Post Processing: Combining syllables")]

-Set `CombinePossibleSyllableSequence` true where you want to combine possible syllable sequences.
+Combining syllable sequences is enabled by setting `CombinePossibleSyllableSequence` true.
 A typical example is a sequence of chirps in a honeyeater call.

 `SyllableStartDifference` and `SyllableHertzGap` set the allowed tolerances when combining events into sequences